 I want to start this show with an invitation to share your questions and success stories on the website.
 Connect by visiting us at voicesofthepast.org and comment there, or look for your favorite social network at the top of the page.
 Or you can click the “send voicemail” tab on the right side to share your thoughts and questions directly from your browser .

 Speaking of heritage success stories, I’m thrilled to bring you an interview with Carla Bruni.
 Carla is a historic preservationist who is author of two blogs.
 She’s also a good friend and supporter of Voices of the Past.
-We’re going to talk about her latest blog, BuildingRevival.com, which explores ways to make historic preservation more accessible to the public.
+We’re going to talk about her latest blog, BuildingRevival.com [NOW INACTIVE], which explores ways to make historic preservation more accessible to the public.
 I know of few people who articulate the challenges and opportunities in that arena more effectively.
 Here’s that interview …

 Guin: Carla, you’ve been on Voices of the Past before, featured in a blog post.
 What are you up to these days? #00:02:07.7#